 Before I share with you the list of 15 places to sell art online, I want to point out the importance of promoting your art.

-So if you are hoping to sell your art online you must take the first step, find a place to showcase your art, and have an option for your potential buyers to make a purchase.
+So if you are hoping to sell your art online, you must take the first step, find a place to showcase your creativity, and have an option for your potential buyers to make a purchase.

 Visit Sell Art Online Startup Plan to help get you started.